We just reached 30,000 articles on this wiki! 🥳

 The "Superb!" epilogue for Karate Man Kicks! had it's background changed to a dark yellow color.

-RHM-KMK HI (KOR).png RHM-KMK HI (US).png
+RHM-KMK HI (US).png RHM-KMK HI (KOR).png

 Ringside